-Strategic Priorities Strategic Action / Project Who (Lead in bold) Timing Cost to Council Strengthen ongoing communication, collaboration and promotion Establish a Track Advisory Group (TAG) to oversee the 2021 Strategy's implementation, initially meeting 2-3 times a year, comprising key stakeholder organisations, several independent members appointed for their skills and in-depth knowledge plus key NCC staff.
-Establish a Track Users Forum that would meet annually organised and hosted by the TAG and be NCC / Koata Ltd / Forest & Bird / NTCTT / NMTBC / Tasman Pine Forests Ltd (and others) 2021/22 Nil open to all track users to feedback any track issues, be briefed on and contribute towards implementation progress, hear guest speakers, and identify opportunities for collaboration to further enhance the track network and users experiences.
-TAG 2021/22 Nil 3.
-Investigate ways digital technology can enable effective promotion of the network to walkers, hikers, trail runners and bikers via a single common source of track information using an existing digital open access platform such as Trailforks, supported by data supplied by NCC, NTCTT, TAG 2023/24 \$ NMTBC and other third-party providers e.g. Nelson Trails and Accessibel TAG to collaborate with Councils, DOC, landowners, relevant trusts and clubs in the Top of the South region to establish an off-road route spanning the region.
-TAG/NTCTT/NCC/ 2022/23 \$ Nil Adapt or adopt NZMTBA Track Users Code of Conduct for all track users which aligns with the track hierarchy, and emphasises the importance of the three C's, Courtesy, Consideration and Care.
+Strategic Priorities Strategic Action / Project Who (Lead in bold) Timing Cost to Council Explore the potential for a long-term partnership with Ngāti Koata Dialogue established with Ngāti Koata regarding an arrangement for long term access to its whenua for recreational purposes.
+NCC & Ngāti Koata 2021/22 Nil to enable continued recreational use of its land Tasman Pine Forests Ltd as Ngāti Koata's primary leaseholder be invited to Track Advisory Group meetings.
+NCC, Ngāti Koata, Tasman Pine Forests Ltd 2022/23 Nil Strengthen ongoing communication, collaboration and promotion 3.
+Establish a Track Advisory Group (TAG) to oversee the 2022 Strategy's implementation, initially meeting 2-3 times a year, comprising key stakeholder organisations, several independent members appointed for their skills and in-depth knowledge plus key Landowner staff.
+NCC / Ngāti Koata / Forest & Bird / NTCTT / NMTBC / Tasman Pine Forests Ltd (and others) 2022/23 Nil 4.
+Establish a Track Users Forum that would meet annually organised and hosted by NCC and be open to all track users to feedback any track issues, be briefed on and contribute towards implementation progress, hear guest speakers, and identify opportunities for collaboration to further enhance the track network and users' experiences.
+NCC 2023/24 Nil 5.
+Investigate ways digital technology can enable effective promotion of the network to walkers, hikers, trail runners and bikers via a single common source of track information using an existing digital open access platform such as Trailforks, supported by data supplied by NCC, Nelson Tasman Cycle Trails Trust (NTCTT), NMTBC and other third-party providers e.g. Nelson Trails and Accessible 11 TAG 2023/24 \$ TAG to collaborate with Councils, Department of Conservation (DOC), landowners, relevant trusts and clubs in the Top of the South region to establish an off-road route spanning the region.
+TAG / NTCTT/ NCC 2022/23 \$ Adapt or adopt New Zealand Mountain Bike Association Track Users Code of Conduct12 for all track users which aligns with the track hierarchy, and emphasises the importance of the three C's (Courtesy, Consideration and Care).
 Develop with input from the Track Users Forum.
-TAG 2021/22 6.
-Upgrade wayfinding signage to access the track network, within the network and include the three C's in wayfinding (Courtesy, Consideration and Care), information on toilets plus behaviour signage at entry points to encourage all track users adhere to Nelson's Front Country Off-road Track Users NCC / NTCTT / NMTBC 2021-24 \$ Nil Code of Conduct.
-7. Nelson Regional Development Agency, in consultation with the TAG, to develop and implement an Event Promotional Plan to further encourage track use by tourists and locals, across all activity types.
-Explore the potential for a long-term partnership 8.
-Dialogue established with Koata Limited regarding an arrangement for long term access to its land for recreational purposes.
-NCC & Koata Limited 2021/22 Nil with Koata Limited to enable continued recreational use of its land Tasman Pine Forests Ltd as forestry manager for Koata Limited be invited to be a member of the Track Advisory Group.
-NCC, Koata Ltd, Tasman Pine Forests Ltd 2021/22 Nil Prioritise Council capital investment in the Maitai Valley floor corridor off- 10.
-Increase Grade 2 track provision in the Maitai Valley floor corridor due to its suitable topography, accessibility from central Nelson and availability of Council land, and provide a continuous off-road Grade 2 walking and bike link from central Nelson to the planned new recreation hub in the Maitai.
-NCC 2021-25 \$\$ road grade 2 walking and bike route 11.
-Establish and further develop the Maitai Hub as main recreation hub facility in the Maitai Valley to reduce pressure on the Brook Hub.
-NCC/ NMTBC/ Waahi Provide separation between bike and walking/running users at critical 'pinch' points to improve safety for users through construction of parallel trails in the Maitai Valley corridor from Branford Park to the Maitai Hub.
-Taakaro Golf Club NCC / TAG 2021/22 2021/22 \$\$\$\$ \$\$
+TAG 2022/23 Nil 8.
+Upgrade wayfinding signage to access the track network, within the network and include clear delineation of shared use, walking only, bike only (via colour coding), the three C's (Courtesy, Consideration and Care), information on toilets plus behavioural signage at entry points to encourage all track users adhere to Nelson's Front Country Off-road Track Users Code of Conduct.
+NCC/NTCTT/ NMTBC 2022-25 \$ V Investigate a number of key walking/running routes and loops that are accessible from the city, which may utilise mountain bike climbing trails.
+Promote these routes online and with brochures and intuitive wayfinding.
+NCC / NRDA / Ngāti Koata 2022 - 2024 \$ Nelson Regional Development Agency, in consultation with the TAG, to develop and implement an Event Promotional Plan to further encourage track use by tourists and locals, across all activity types.
+NRDA & TAG 2023/24 Nil Prioritise Council capital investment in easier grade trails 11.
+Increase Grade 2 track provision in the Maitai Valley due to its suitable topography, accessibility from central Nelson and availability of Council land, and provide a continuous off-road Grade 2 walking and bike link from central Nelson to the Maitai Hub.
+NCC / NMTBC / Ngāti Koata 2021-25 \$\$

-&lt;sup>12 NCC GIS, Strava, Trailforks and 'NelsonTrails' and Accessibel may hold relevant data useful to users of the track network See Figure 7 in Appendix 5.2
+$^{^{11}}$ NCC GIS, Strava, Trailforks and 'NelsonTrails' and Accessibel may hold relevant data useful to users of the track network 12 See Figure 7 in Appendix 5.2